 I’m 31 years old and I live in Columbus, Ohio, where I work as a postdoctoral research associate at The Ohio State University.
 My current position is nested within the Terrestrial Wildlife Ecology Lab here in the School of Environment and Natural Resources, and we conduct research on everything from hunting license buying behavior to bobwhite quail habitat management to white-tailed deer to conserving large carnivores at the global scale.
 I have wildlife science degrees from North Carolina State University (B.S. and M.S.) and Auburn University (Ph.D.).

-I’m 27 years old and I am currently stationed at Auburn University where I am pursuing a doctorate degree in wildlife sciences.
-Before this stage of life, I spent the better half of my life living in Alamance County, North Carolina.
+Before my education path and research career initiated, I lived in central North Carolina.
 I’m convinced that my father’s love for deer hunting fostered a permanent infatuation with the outdoors in my life.
 As a 12-year old, I killed my first deer at my grandpa’s farm in northwestern PA.
 From the time that bolt-action .243 barked in 1996, it was a slippery slope towards obsessive addiction.
-My passion is white-tailed deer hunting, especially with archery equipment.
+My initial passion was white-tailed deer hunting, and that has expanded to so much more.